starxtrem/starcolor/README.md

 # starcolor

-garage for illegal you just need esx to use this
+garage for illegal you just need esx to use this.